 Some key questions identified by AT for investigation were the scale of the problem, the nature of the harm occurring, and the systemic factors contributing to the issue.
-This involved a combined analysis of CAS data with additional sources from the MoH and ACC datasets, and included the extent of harm to VTUs where a motor vehicle was not involved, such as footpath falls, micromobility crashes, and level-crossing crashes.
+This involved a combined analysis of CAS data with additional sources from the MoH and ACC datasets, and included the extent of harm to VTUs where a motor vehicle was not involved, such as footpath falls, micro-mobility crashes, and level-crossing crashes.

-Subsequent work also sought to understand the relative scale of out-of-region transfers in/out of Auckland, the presence of medical events, incidents at AT-controlled roadwork sites, areas where residents may be more susceptible to user-only injuries such as falls, and the calculation of an alternative under-reporting adjustment table for the Waka Kotahi (NZ Transport Agency) Monetised Benefits & Costs Manual (Waka Kotahi 2021) that takes into account user-only VTU injuries.
+Subsequent work also sought to understand the relative scale of out-of-region transfers in/out of Auckland (i.e. where the medical treatment did not occur where the person lived), the presence of unrelated medical events or conditions, incidents at AT-controlled roadwork sites, areas where residents may be more susceptible to user-only injuries such as falls, and the calculation of an alternative under-reporting adjustment table for the Waka Kotahi (NZ Transport Agency) Monetised Benefits & Costs Manual (Waka Kotahi 2021) that takes into account user-only VTU injuries.

-The study found considerable under-reporting across all VTU modes compared with CAS-reported numbers, with typically 6-8 times as many "serious" injuries being recorded in hospitals (MoH, defined as at least one night stay in hospital) versus those recorded by CAS (see Figure 1).
+The study found considerable under-reporting across all VTU modes compared with CAS-reported numbers, with typically 6-8 times as many serious injuries being recorded in hospitals (MoH, defined as at least one night stay in hospital) versus recorded by CAS (see Figure 1).
 For example, while serious pedestrian injuries in CAS number about 90 per year in Auckland, hospital data records about 710 pedestrian injuries a year on the street network.
 By far most of these incidents were user-only ones that did not involve a motor vehicle or other party (thus not deemed to require reporting in CAS).
 Rather, most of these users suffered some kind of slip or trip, typically due to loose/wet surfaces or uneven/stepped surfaces.